 OR

-While this issue is most common among Windows 8/8.1 users, it has also been known to affect Windows 10 users.
-The Windows Store is the only onboard application marketplace for computers running on Windows 8, 8.1 and 10.
-Since that is the case, not being able to download applications from the Windows Store is quite a significant problem.
-Thankfully, though, we know what causes this problem – in almost all cases, the culprit is the Windows Update service or another service pertaining to Windows Update not running.
+This issue is most common among Windows 8 and 8.1 users, however, it has also been known to affect those using Windows 10.
+The Windows Store serves as the only onboard application marketplace for computers running on Windows 8, 8.1, and 10.
+Being unable to download applications from the Windows Store presents a significant problem.
+We understand that this can seem daunting, but thankfully, we have a good idea about what causes this problem.
+In almost all cases, the issue arises from the Windows Update service not running or due to another service related to Windows Update being offline.

 We know what causes this issue, which is why we also know how to fix it.
 The following are the two most effective solutions that you can use to try and resolve this problem: